AbbassHazimeh/Hooked-Harmony/README.md

 # Hooked Harmony

-Hooked Harmony is an e-commerce platform for handcrafted items, designed to provide a seamless shopping experience for buyers and an efficient management system for sellers.
-The project is built using **HTML, CSS, and JavaScript**.
+Hooked Harmony is an e-commerce web application for handcrafted items.
+It allows users to browse products, add them to a cart, and manage orders.
+The project is built using **HTML, CSS, and JavaScript** and demonstrates a complete frontend workflow with dynamic user interactions and local storage management.

 ---